nvhieu1978/plutus-pioneer-program/docs/week2.rst

          | r == I 42 = ()
          | otherwise = traceError "wrong redeemer"

 If we were to run this now in the playground, validation would always fail.
-We need to add an input to the *grab* endpoint so that Wallet 3 can pass in the redeemer which will be used by the *mkValidator* function.
+We need to modify the off-chain code to add an input to the ``grab`` endpoint so that wallet 3 can pass in an ``Integer`` which we can then pass to the validator as the redeemer.

 .. code:: haskell